Sophie-Williams/BotGame-11/README.md

 6. the last man standing won.
 Than you get placed back in the lobby.

 b) With bots (not jet implemented)
-1. create your C# script to controll you character (it will replace the controlls script in the IngameCharacter Prefab) and
+1. create your C# script to controll you character (it will replace the controlls script in the IngameCharacter Prefab)
+2. Edit the GameLobbyHook Script to replace the controlls with your botscript (like firstbot)
-2. As the name you enter: "BOT:" and than the name of your bot behind it.
-Some code that has jet to be created will than load your bot and will replace the controlls script with your bot.
+2. As the name you enter: "BOT:" and than the name of your bot behind it. (for example "BOT:firstbot")
-3. Watch and have fun.
+3. Watch and have fun / bugfix / ragequit / improve

 Notes:
 -Ignore everything in the SampleScenes Folder it is from the Lobby Example.
 The code is not run but it helps to understand the multiplayer stuff.
 It will be removed later

+-You can add multiple Players in the Lobby (current limit 2) so you don't have to build the application everytime.

 Last edited: 1.8.2018